Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/VIII. Windows-Deployment-Services/README.md

 # 💻 Windows-Deployment-Services

-This folder contains all screenshots related to the configuration and testing of **Windows Deployment Services (WDS)** on **Windows Server 2025 Datacenter Evaluation** as part of my Active Directory homelab project.
+This folder contains screenshots related to the configuration and testing of **Windows Deployment Services (WDS)** on Windows Server 2025.
+They provide visual proof of each configuration step: installation, image management, PXE boot, and domain join verification.

 ---